nimaghourchian/nimaghourchian.github.io/_pages/cubesat-adcs.md

 My role as a member of the Attitude Determination and Control System team involved translating the mission profile into ADCS requirements, researching and selecting the control architecture, developing the orbital and attitude-dynamics simulation, defining reference frames and coordinate transformations, implementing and tuning the attitude controller, designing orbital day/night sensor-selection logic, combining sensor measurements to reduce noise and drift, and validating the system through software-in-the-loop and processor-in-the-loop testing.

-## ADCS Simulation and Verification

-The MATLAB/Simulink simulation linked orbital and environmental models with attitude dynamics, sensor measurements, attitude estimation, and magnetorquer actuation.
-Control algorithms were verified in software-in-the-loop (SIL), followed by processor-in-the-loop (PIL) testing of generated C/C++ code on an STM32 Nucleo board.

 <figure class="cubesat-model">
   <a class="cubesat-model-image" href="{{ '/images/cubesat-orbital-model.jpg' | relative_url }}" target="_blank" rel="noopener" aria-label="Open the orbital and environmental model at full resolution in a new tab">